 Mould needs only a small amount of water and time (24-48 hours) to grow.
-So, when water damage occurs, the water should be removed immediately.
+Therefore, when water damage occurs, the water should be removed immediately.
 The carpet should be dried even if the damage was minor, such as a small spill or leak.
 In case of flooding, the carpet may need to be replaced, depending on the floodwater (tap water, grey water or sewage).

-Dirt and dust are mould “food” that needs to be removed regularly from the carpet using a good-quality vacuum cleaner weekly.
+Dirt and dust are mould “food” and need to be removed regularly from the carpet.
+Using a good-quality vacuum cleaner weekly is a great idea.
 When the carpet needs to be cleaned, using a dry form of cleaning is desirable.
 This process minimizes the amount of moisture the carpet absorbs.

 After removing mould from the carpet, it’s important to deodorize it afterward.
 If using baking soda, vinegar or hydrogen peroxide doesn’t work, hiring a professional cleaner may be the only solution.